 copyright law, to protect my interests I unfortunately decided to

 not permit them to reproduce my documents or the one of people who

 have supported my project.

 : Really Simple Syndication, is also a mean to publish quickly

 information on Internet.

-Digital Rights (EDRi, equivalent but with a wider scope than DMCA)
+Digital Rights (EDRi, wider scope than DMCA)

 (Wikipedia English, informal)